aaale83/flutter_pokedex/README.md

-# pok-mon_pok-dex
+# Pokémon Pokédex
-Testing Gemini AI power by creating a Pokèmon Pokédex
+Testing Gemini AI power by creating a Pokémon Pokédex using Flutter, Gemini and Google Text to speech